apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 About CMake
 -----------

-CMake is a cross platform build system generator and it defers to another program such as ``make`` or ``ninja`` for the actual build.
+CMake is a cross-platform build system generator and it defers to another program such as ``make`` or ``ninja`` for the actual build.
-If running into errors with the build process, the first thing to do is to look at the error message thoroughly and check the building documentation for any similar error advice.
+If you are running into errors with the build process, the first thing to do is to look at the error message thoroughly and check the building documentation for any similar error advice.
 Also changing the CMake flags for compiling Arrow could be useful.

 CMake presets
 -------------